Investors in People: Research

+The original research was carried out in 2000 by Duncan Collins (architect of the Standard in 1991) and David Gittings.
+This was published by The Department of Education and Employment as ISBN 1-84185-347-X and was the first empirical proof that developing pays off financially.
 The Standard is regularly reviewed by Investors in People (formally as part of the UK Commission for Employment and Skills) and independent research is conducted on the benefits of working with the Investors in People framework and the impact of achieving recognition.
 This research has indicated that Investors in People has a positive impact on performance.

 Investors in People also commissions regular research into employee views and attitudes.
 This includes their employment satisfaction survey, the annual Job Exodus Trends Report.
 The research looks at workers feelings towards changing job in the next 12 months and those actively looking for a new position.

 In 2009 Investors in People funded research together with the Health and Safety Executive and the Chartered Institute of Personnel and Development concluding that companies that treated their staff well had a better chance of surviving economic downturn.

-Research in August 2005 found over a third of British workers believed colleagues who stuck to their contractual hours were "not pulling their weight".